josecamachop/FCParser/README.md

 through configuration files in YAML format.
 These files can be found in the 'config' folder.
 The format of the config files is explained in the beggining of each file.

 ## Getting Started

+### Parsing

 1.- Configuration.
 First step is generate configuration.yaml according to datasources and split setting.
 See /config/configuration.yaml for more info.
 Configuration files are set for example data by default.

 2.- Split data (otpional).
-Usually, sampling the input data is required, for this task, the script splitData.py is used.
+Usually, sampling the input data is required, to acomplish that, use splitData script.
 The sampling configuration and datasources are defined in configuration.yaml.
 Example:

 	$ python scripts/splitData.py config/configuration.yaml

 3.- Parse data.
-Extract observations of features from sampled data.
+Extract observations from sampled data.
 Example usage:

+	$ python parser/parser.py config/configuration.yaml

+### Deparsing

+1.- Configuration.
+The deparsing program use the same configuration file used in parsing process, see /config/configuration.yaml for more info.

+2.- Deparse.
+Extract the logs related to anomalies.
+It takes as input features and timestams.
+See example deparsing_input to see format of the file.

-	$ python parser.py config/configuration.yaml
+	$ python deparser/deparser.py config/configuration.yaml deparser/deparsing_input

 ## Installation Requirements